-The political upheavals were finally followed by a natural one: On 26 November 2019, the earth shook in Albania, killing 51 people, destroying public facilities and roads, and tens of thousands losing their homes.
+In November 2019, Albania was also shaken by a severe earthquake.
+51 people lost their lives, public facilities and roads were destroyed, and tens of thousands lost their homes.
 Many people have been struggling with trauma and even greater financial problems ever since.
-They lack the money to make a new start.

 Donate for Albania